d-eisen/portfolio/content/dincl.md

 # Write the content of your case study below the three dashed lines.
 You can use markdown and raw HTML.
 ---
 # The Problem
 The City of Louisville's Office of Performance Improvement & Innovation has focused its efforts in Digital Inclusion in the Louisville metro area.
-The city has developed a formal Digital Inclusion Plan whose goals are to increase socioeconomic mobility and job attainment for residents and to attract strategic partners in support of the plan's goals.
+The city has developed a formal <a href="https://digitalinclusion.louisvilleky.gov/">Digital Inclusion Plan</a> whose goals are to increase socioeconomic mobility and job attainment for residents and to attract strategic partners in support of the plan's goals.
 The objective of the plans are to to remove barriers for citizens who need digital access to citizens allowing them to great access to jobs, employment, and other economic activity.

 ![Louisville's Digital Divide](/dincl/img/DigitalDivideMap.png "Louisville's Digital Divide")
 <!-- ![Louisville's Digital Divide](/dincl/img/DigitalDivideMapV2.png "Louisville's Digital Divide") -->
 # The Solution
-While the city had familiarity with challenges associated with digital inclusion, they lacked documentation or research on the specific issues that citizens faced in attempting to cross the digital divide in Louisville.
+While the City had familiarity with challenges associated with digital inclusion, they lacked documentation or research on the specific issues that citizens faced in attempting to cross the digital divide in Louisville.
 The City Office of Performance Improvement & Innovation (OPI) engaged a partnership with the local chapter of the Interaction Design Association (IxDA) to create potential solutions to that could be implemented in support of the City's Digital Inclusion plan.

-The findings would also be presented to the National Digital Inclusion Alliance to spread the impact of the work.
+The findings would also be <a href="https://twitter.com/Greendrv/status/1151616705803751425?s=20">presented</a> to the National Digital Inclusion Alliance to spread the impact of the work.
 The leaders chose a Design Jam format to leverage the skills of a large number of people to complete working in a short amount of time.
 I served as one of the volunteer researchers in support of the process.

 # Research
 A team of 20 researchers were dispatched to complete a total of 17 interviews with various stakeholders in the community.
 Our area of focus was on people's experience with low cost internet service programs offered by major service providers in the Louisville market.
 My research partner Adrienne Dye and I interviewed two people who were potential customers of low cost internet programs.